 Eggs for breakfast, eggs for dinner, eggs for lunch…we definitely eat our fair share of eggs around here.
 And how can you blame us when eggs can so easily be reinvented a hundred times over whether you’re frying, boiling, scrambling, baking or poaching them.
 So here’s yet another way to make eggs and if you haven’t already tried this, definitely add it to your list the next time you’re entertaining guests.
 This dish will take a little extra time since you have to whip the egg whites, but the end result is oh-so-fluffy and delicious.
 And feel free to make this soufflé your own by adding bits of ham, cheese, herbs or even veggies.
 It’s the prefect weekend brunch treat!

-Artificial food dye, synthetic food dye, food coloring, FD&C Red No. 40, or Tartrazine (a.k.a.
+Artificial food dye, synthetic food dye, food coloring, FD&C Red No. 40, FD&C Blue No. 1, or Tartrazine (a.k.a.
 Yellow No. 5)… whatever name it’s listed under, it is all pretty much the same stuff.
-And as I’ve said on this site before I have no problem occasionally digging into yummy homemade treats made with plenty of chocolate, sugar, or whatever else we’re craving, but what I NEVER want to “treat” myself (or my children) to is a dose of chemicals derived from petroleum.
-Yep, no typos there…that’s what artificial food dye is made from and unfortunately the 15 million pounds of food dye used in the U.S. per year (5 times more than in 1955) is in much more than just colorful icing these days.
+And as I’ve said on this site before I have no problem occasionally digging into yummy homemade baked goods made with plenty of chocolate, sugar, or whatever else we’re craving, but what I NEVER want to “treat” myself (or my children) to is a dose of chemicals derived from petroleum.
+Yep, no typos there…that’s what artificial food dye is made from (it used to be derived from coal tar – so we haven’t improved much!) and unfortunately the 15 million pounds of food dye used in the U.S. per year (5 times more than in 1955) is in much more than just colorful icing these days.
 Dyes, made from the same petroleum that fuels our vehicles, is turning up in an insane amount of packaged foods including Kraft Macaroni and Cheese, Minute Maid Lemonade, Lunchables, Fruit Roll Ups, Cheetos, and even “Light and Fit” Yoplait Yogurt.
-And the crazy thing is these companies tell us right there on the ingredient label that artificial color (and sometimes “artificial flavoring”) has been added…but most consumers don’t seem to be fazed by it.
+And the crazy thing is these food manufacturers tell us right there on the ingredient label that artificial food colorings (and sometimes “artificial flavoring”) have been added…but most consumers don’t seem to be fazed by it.
 Upon discovering what this (seemingly harmless and common) additive is made from I had to tell my daughters.
 I explained how it’s in thousands of products including birthday party cupcakes, salad dressing, cough syrup, and even daddy’s mouthwash.
 Rightfully so my 1st grader looked at me a little shocked and went on to say, “Can we write a letter to the president?”
-Now I love how that girl thinks, but at the same time it broke my heart that my innocent child thought that’s all it would take.
-If we just told the president that food companies were feeding us petroleum based chemicals disguised […]
+Now I love how that girl thinks, but at the same time it broke my heart that my innocent child thought that’s all […]

 This recipe is super easy and somewhat of a deviation from the typical lemon-juice flavored seafood entree.
 Get ready to enjoy some unique flavors and impress your family without spending hours in the kitchen!